MeexReay/pmos-huawei-agassi2/UNBRICK.md

 run ./flash-fastboot.sh to flash firmware

-this is a weird chinese firmware, so i dont know , so if you can, find better board software and copy its usb_upgrade
+it will be a weird chinese firmware, but i think pmos can still be installed on it, and even twrp